mwtaylor/Cookbook/content/recipes/smoky-potato-salad/index.md

 [This recipe from America's Test Kitchen](https://www.americastestkitchen.com/recipes/7993-smoky-potato-salad) makes a potato salad with grilled smoky flavor.
 A great alternative to mayonnaise heavy potato salads.

-Requires a subscription to America's Test Kitchen to read the recipe.